AnimeThemes/animethemes-server/resources/markdown/encoding/verification.md

 The result of verification is left to the discretion of the encoder.
 Weigh findings against the encoding standards in making a determination.
 It is encouraged to iterate over different settings to produce the best quality video within our constraints.
 Doing so is also in the best interest of continued learning and producing better quality videos.

-Don't shy away from following up with the moderation team or our encoding community if anything remains uncertain.
+Don't shy away from following up with the moderation team, or our encoding community if anything remains uncertain.

 ## Conclusion